ben-denham/python-eda/tutorial_1/tutorial.md

 ::::::

 :::::: {.speaker-notes}
-The maximum price looks suspiciously large, this will warrant further investigation!
+The maximum price looks suspiciously large for a price per night, this will warrant further investigation!

 For categorical values, we can get an initial picture by